gausie/uclutest/Original.md

 	3. Any meetings which conference reports are presented to.

-12. Delegates should attend all Members' Meetings where motions to NUS conferences are to be discussed
+13. Delegates should attend all General Assemblies where motions to NUS conferences are to be discussed

-13. All delegates will submit a report to Union Council, including a record of the way they voted for all motions, all voting preferences in NUS NEC elections and all voting in other elections.
+14. All delegates will submit a report to Union Council, including a record of the way they voted for all motions and all voting preferences in NUS Elections.
 This report must be submitted to the second Union Council of the term immediately following the conference.

+15. The Democracy and Communications Officer shall ensure delegates receive a copy of current Union policy and will advise the delegation on how this relates to the issues to be discussed.

-###Motions to NUS Conference
+### Motions to NUS National or Extraordinary Conference

-14. The Union may submit motions to NUS conference.
-Any motions submitted must have been passed by a Referendum, Members' Meeting or meeting of Union Council.
+16. The Union may submit motions or amendments to NUS conference.
+Any motions or amendments submitted must have been passed by a Referendum, General Assembly or meeting of Union Council.

-15. Amendments proposed to the NUS conference must be passed in the same way as a motion, see point 14.

-16. The Union Chair shall sign all motions and amendments before submission to NUS Conferences.
+17. The Union Chair shall sign all motions and amendments before submission to NUS Conferences.
 In their absence a Sabbatical Officer will sign it.

-###Voting

-17. The delegation shall speak and vote as a whole according to (in the following order):

-	1. Policy of the Union.

-	2. specific instructions from a Members' Meeting.

-	3. specific instructions from Union Council.

-18. The Democracy and Communications Officer shall ensure delegates receive a copy of current Union policy and will advise the delegation on how this relates to the issues to be discussed.

-19. Any member may speak as they wish provided they indicate that their speech is made in a personal capacity.

-20. Delegates may abstain from motions as a matter of principle.

-21. There shall be a free vote on procedural motions and on any motions where the delegation is not bound by Union policy, the Memorandum and Articles or Byelaws.
+### NUS Zone Conferences

+18. UCLU shall send delegates to NUS Zone Conferences

+19. UCLU shall select its voting delegate to each NUS Zone Conference by an election at Union Council, in which any student may stand.

+20. In the absence of an election, the External Affairs and Campaigns Officer shall have the right to attend and vote at Zones, or to delegate the Union's vote to any other Union Officer or NUS Delegate.

+21. Other Union Officers and NUS Delegates may attend Zones as observers.

+22. Delegates at Zone Conferences must follow Union Policy in the same way as delegates to National and Emergency conferences, and in Zone Committee elections should vote for candidates whose platforms reflect Union Policy.

+### NUS Liberation and Section Conferences

+23. UCLU shall send voting delegates and motions to NUS Liberation and Section conferences

+24. The process of electing delegates and passing motions to these conferences shall be set out in the constitution of the corresponding UCLU Autonomous Sections.

+25. If the Autonomous Section's provisions fail, through inquoracy or otherwise, to select sufficient delegates, then on the request of the Autonomous Section's Convenor:

+	1. The relevant Autonomous Section Convenor shall attend as a delegate, and, if UCLU is allocated multiple delegates, members of the Autonomous Section's Executive Committee shall elect from their number further delegates to go to the conference.

+	2. In the absence of sufficient willing and able delegates elected via 13.25.A, members of Union Council who are represented by the NUS Liberation Campaign or Section may elect from their number further delegates to go to the conference..

+	3. There shall be no quorum for the elections in 13.25.A and B.

+	4. In the absence of sufficient willing and able delegates in 13.25.A and B, the External Affairs and Campaigns Officer, and then NUS Delegates, and then other Sabbatical Officers may attend the conference, providing that they self-define into the Liberation Campaign or are represented by the NUS Section.

+26. The External Affairs and Campaigns Officer shall work with UCLU Autonomous Sections to ensure that delegates and motions can be sent to conferences.

+27. Delegates to Liberation and Section Conferences shall be bound to vote according to Union Policy with same conditions and exemptions as NUS Delegates, except that they shall first be bound to adhere to the corresponding UCLU Autonomous Section's Sectional Constitution and Policies.

-##Section 12 - Staffing
+##Section 14 - Staffing

 1. The Union shall be empowered to appoint staff who shall be responsible to the Union Officers through an established management structure.

-2. All matters related to the responsibilities, conditions of employment, performance or conduct of individual members of staff shall be the responsibility of the Human Resources Committee and shall not be discussed at any other Committee, Council, Members' Meeting or Referenda except as provided for elsewhere in the Byelaws.
+2. All matters related to the responsibilities, conditions of employment, performance or conduct of individual members of staff shall be the responsibility of the Human Resources Committee and shall not be discussed at any other Committee, Unionc Council, General Assembly or Referenda except as provided for elsewhere in the Bye-Laws.

 3. Complaints about members of staff shall be referred to the Sabbatical Officers who will refer them through the management structure or to the Human Resources Committee, as appropriate.

 4. Union staff members may provide advice on their areas of expertise but shall not publicly express their personal views on policy or decisions of the Union.

-5. Paragraphs 3 and 4 apply to student casual staff whilst they are on duty.
+5. Bye-Laws 14.3 and 14.4 apply to student casual staff whilst they are on duty.

-##Section 13 - Complaints Procedure
+##Section 15 - Complaints Procedure

-###Internal Procedures
+### Internal Procedures

 1. In the first instance the complaint shall be brought to any Sabbatical Officer who shall reply within 10 working days.